A/N: A huge thanks to Shinigamioni and TrisanaChandler13 for looking this over.

 Hermione finished her dinner quickly, wiping the crumbs off her face.
 "I always forget how much beauty can be found in nature," Hermione said softly.

 After the War had ended, so much had happened all at once.
 First and foremost, Severus Snape had survived, despite the Trio's initial beliefs.
-Snape had been brewing an antidote that contained some of Nagini's venom.
-He had been prepared.
+Snape had been brewing an antidote that contained some of Nagini's venom, and he had been prepared.
 Harry and Ginny eloped, much to Mrs. Weasley's displeasure.
 And then Ron moved to France, unable to cope with the grief he was feeling at the Burrow due to Fred's death.
 It was there that he met up with Gabrielle, and the two of them got engaged soon after.

 Hermione had immediately returned to school, determined to finish.
 Upon getting the highest N.E.W.T.s anyone had ever seen, Professor Snape had offered her an apprenticeship in Potions.
 Hermione immediately took it, excited to work with one of the most brilliant minds the wizarding world has ever seen.